Spring bulbs in a formal garden setting

 Muscari, commonly known as Grape Hyacinth

 Named for the Greek hunter who fell in love with his own beauty, narcissus come in a wide variety of sizes, shapes and forms.
-Some of the most common daffodils are the traditional, single-flowered Trumpet, the slightly smaller Large Cup, the flat-flowered Small Cup with distinctly colorful edges, the clustered/layered cupped Double, the diminutive Jonquil, Tazetta (also known as Paperwhites), and Poeticus with its small cup edged with red.
+Some of the most common daffodils are the traditional, single-flowered Trumpet, the slightly smaller Large Cup, the flat-flowered Small Cup with distinctly colorful edges and the clustered/layered cupped Double.

 “A very simple spring bulb, you can’t go wrong with these February-March bloomers and they naturalize easily,” said Gravel.
 Choose from Galanthus elsewii, Galanthus nivalis, and the taller Giant snowdrops, Leucojum aestivum.